premek/oscl/README.md

 # oscl
 - No Deps
 - Only server for now
-- string, int, true, false, infinity params only for now...
+- string, int, float, true, false, infinity params support